KonnexionsGmbH/dcr/docs/development.md

 [DockerHub](https://hub.docker.com)

 [dcr_dev - Document Content Recognition Development Image](https://hub.docker.com/repository/docker/konnexionsgmbh/dcr_dev)

 The whole software environment for the operation and further development of DCR can be created most easily by using a Docker container (version 1.0.0 from [here](https://hub.docker.com/repository/docker/konnexionsgmbh/dcr_dev)).

-Alternatively, in an Ubuntu 20.04 based environment, e.g.: in a virtual machine, the two following scripts can be used to install the necessary software:
+Alternatively, in an **`Ubuntu`** based environment, e.g.: in a virtual machine or  the Windows Subsystem for Linux (WSL), the two following scripts can be used to install the necessary software:

 - `scripts/run_install_4-vm_wsl2_1.sh`
 - `scripts/run_install_4-vm_wsl2_2.sh`

-- If the Windows Subsystem for Linux (WSL) is to be used, then the `WSL INTEGRATION` for Ubuntu must be activated in Docker

 ## 9. Next Development Steps